ZhangZen/Java/02-pointer/README.md

 In last lesson, we've talked about data types: primitive and object types.
 **In java, except primitive types, every object is a pointer.**

-The mechanism here is when you creat an object, system takes a memory space for that object, and declared object **points to** that memory space.
+The mechanism here is when you create an object, system takes a memory space for that object, and declared object **points to** that memory space.
 For instance, `Student s = new Student();`, the `s` object having `Student` type is **pointing to** an area in memory belongs to it.
 And when we do any action with this object like change property values or assign to the new object, ... that means we are doing in this object's memory space.